School Trip Ideas Abroad: The Ultimate Planning Guide

 The third and final part of our Ultimate Guide to Planning a Successful Trip is without a doubt the most important element.
 At this stage, you’ve made all the internal decisions about your school group including where to go and what the aims are—now you just need to choose a partner travel company that will make your trip a success.

 When it comes to choosing a travel company, how much support will they give you in the build up and preparations of your trip?
+Does your travel company provide a school trips abroad checklist so you can monitor your progress and make sure your preparations are on track?

 At Gapforce, your Gapforce Advisor will attend a launch evening, assist with forms, provide an outline portal for kit lists and medical forms, plus follow-up with regular meetings and pre-departure briefings leading up to your trip!